 The COVID-19 pandemic creates a situation in which practical, informational, and emotional support are all likely to be more important to new mothers, but it will also be having unprecedented effects on their access to such support.
 As we currently do not know how long the pandemic will last, it is crucial that public health officials know what forms of social support are most beneficial for protecting emotional wellbeing at this time, so as to best support mothers going forward in this and future crisis situations.

-In this project, we will explore if/how mothers raise children “without the village” in the UK: What (if anything) has replaced the village, and how does this impact maternal mental-health?
+In this project, we will explore if/how mothers raise children “without the village” during COVID-19 in the UK: What (if anything) has replaced the village, and how does this impact maternal mental-health?

 Adolescent Sociality Across Cultures